The Best Career Options With an Accounting Diploma

 Career Outlook

-Data from the Labour Market Information Council (LMIC) shows that job postings for accounting technicians across Canada were up 16 per cent in 2023 compared to a year earlier.
+Data from the Labour Market Information Council (LMIC) shows that there were over 23,000 job postings for accounting technicians across Canada in 2024.

-And the Government of Canada Job Bank estimates that employment prospects for accounting technicians will be good or very good for most of the country over the next few years, with the strongest outlooks in Ontario, Quebec, Yukon, and Nunavut.
+And the Government of Canada Job Bank estimates that employment prospects for accounting technicians will be good or very good for most of the country over the next few years, with the strongest outlooks in Ontario, Quebec, New Brunswick, the Northwest Territories, and Nunavut.

 Salary